Spacetrades/SpaceTrades/README.md

 	URL Names - Do not group words that end and begin with the same letter for readability sake.
 Ex: selllisting - Bad, listingsell - Good
 	Files - Everything of its own significant gravity should be its own file JS Callback functions - Keep on same line as caller function Ex:$(".searchRefineCategories li input").each( function () {
+	JS - New functionality requires a brief comment before it.
+This may be removed eventually

 ## Rand
 	npm install -g eslint